-The findings noted in the inspection report provide a snap-shot in time of the general condition of the home on the day and time that the inspection takes place.
+The findings noted in the inspection report provide a snapshot in time of the general condition of the home on the day and time that the inspection takes place.
 However, it does not and cannot anticipate conditions that may occur in the future.
 The Standards of Practice tell us that the inspector is not required to anticipate any future events or conditions such as:

-A home warranty is a service contract that provides financial protection from unforeseen or unexpected repair or replacement costs of essential home components or appliances due to normal wear and tear but does not cover “known” pre-existing conditions.
+A home warranty is a service contract that provides financial protection from unforeseen or unexpected repair or replacement costs of essential home components or appliances due to normal wear and tear but typically does not cover “known” pre-existing conditions.
 Should one of these unanticipated issues arise, there’s a good chance that it might be covered under the warranty and the inspection report can provide the documentation that it was not a “known” pre-existing condition.

-It is also important to note that because the inspection findings only relate to a specific date and time, and there is the reality that conditions can change, the client should choose to obtain their own current inspection as older previous reports may contain information that is obsolete and no longer representative of a homes current condition.
+It is also important to note that because inspection findings only relate to a specific date and time, and there is the reality that conditions can change, the client should choose to obtain their own current inspection rather than rely on older, previous reports which may contain information that is obsolete and no longer representative of a homes current condition.

 With the due diligence of having a home inspection performed and a home warranty in place, it can significantly reduce the risk of having to face the costs associated with the realities that may be encountered and will help provide added peace of mind.